cleesmith/keys2text_proxy/README.md

 - **Timestamped Chat History as plain text file**
-  The app keeps a plain-text log of all requests and responses for reference and as an aid in writing.
+  The app keeps a plain-text log of all requests and responses for reference and as an aid in writing.<br>
-  Conversations are saved with timestamps and paired using `Me:` and `AI:` labels.
+  Conversations are saved with timestamps and paired using `Me:` and `AI:` labels.<br>
-  A new text file is created whenever the app is started up, which allows for organizing your AI chats simply by starting, stopping, and restarting this app.
+  A new text file is created whenever the app is started up, which allows for organizing <br>
+  your AI chats simply by starting, stopping, and restarting this app.

 ## How It Works

 1. **Local HTTP Server**
-   Keys2Text Proxy starts an HTTP server (default: `http://localhost:8000`) with routes matching the OpenAI API—for example, `/v1/chat/completions`.
+   Keys2Text Proxy starts an HTTP server (default: `http://localhost:8000`) with <br>
+   routes matching the OpenAI API—for example, `/v1/chat/completions`.

 2. **Request Translation**
-   When a request arrives (in OpenAI-compatible format), the proxy translates it to the corresponding provider’s format using the model named in the request.
+   When a request arrives (in OpenAI-compatible format), the proxy translates it to <br>
+   the corresponding provider’s format using the model named in the request.

 3. **Response Translation**